DinglyCoder/Hawkeye-ETHDenver-Hackathon/README.md

-This program provides decentralized Human verification for X posts to guarentee a post was made by a Human.
+Decentralized Human verification for X posts to guarentee a post was made by a Human and not a bot.

 # What is the project
 These days, with the rise of AI agents and bot accounts, social media appears to heve fewer human-to-human interaction.
 There is a growing need for real conversations with real people.
 We set out to create an auxilary website that can provide proof that a post on X was created and posted by a real human and not an autonomous bot.
 We used the Humanity Protocol API to validate the credentials of a user.
-Once a user is validated they can submit a post on the website page which ships their post to X with a humanity verification link.
+Once a user is validated they can submit a post on the website page which posts on X.com on behalf of their account with a humanity verification link.

+### Explain the Chainlink part

 # About Us
 Our team is a team of Students from The University of Texas at Austin.
 We represent the Texas Blockchain student organization.